zerosign/janus-gateway/README.md

 - Tight integration with Prometheus c library (using [prometheus-client-c](https://github.com/digitalocean/prometheus-client-c))
 - No lua scripting supports

+**WARNING** This builds might never being mainlined, however I'll try to rebase it quite often with current master.

 ## Dependencies
 To install it, you'll need to satisfy the following dependencies: